raeon/parsel/README.md

 ```

 ### Result manipulation
 Since we're working with an Earley parser, we get back every possible interpretation of the given input.
-This means that if your grammar is ambigious, you will get all possible results back!
+This means that if your grammar is ambiguous, you will get all possible results back!
 Typically this is not what you want, so you can either ignore all results past the first one, or ensure that your grammar is not ambiguous.

 So, what is this `results` object we got back?
 It's just a table of abstract syntax trees!
 Let's check for ambiguity and error if we have multiple results:
 ```lua